 The Financial Cost of Cerebral Palsy

 It is estimated that taking care of a child with cerebral palsy can cost as high as $1 million from birth to adulthood.
 Most people don’t have this kind of money lying around, which is why it is important to hold hospitals and medical professionals accountable for the roles they played in causing your child to develop this developmental disorder.

-If you suspect that your hospital or doctor caused your child’s cerebral palsy in Indiana, please get in touch with us on 877-561-3004 today.
-It is important to act fast since these cases carry with them a statute of limitations that can expire and lock you out of filing an Indiana birth injury lawsuit.
+If you suspect that your hospital or doctor caused your child’s cerebral palsy anywhere in the country, please get in touch with us on 877-561-3004 today.
+It is important to act fast since these cases carry with them a statute of limitations that can expire and lock you out of filing a birth injury lawsuit.
 Thanks for choosing us, and we look forward to serving you.